 “We do not have prepared information for the ingredient information you requested for our entire product line”.
 Check labels.

-No response to our query, but some (not all) of their sun products do contain MI.
-Here’s their Sensitive Skin Sunscreen SPF60+ and here’s their Age Shield Oil Free Sunscreen 110 — in both of which MI lurk.
+No response to our original query, but some (not all) of their sun products do (or at least did) contain MI.
+Both the Sensitive Skin Sunscreen SPF60+ and their Age Shield Oil Free Sunscreen 110 did — but both have now been discontinued.